FatonHaxhiu/threat-intel-dashboard/README.md

 ### 7. **Explore and Search**

+- **Search for specific IPs:** Use the search box to check if an IP is present in the threat feeds.
 - View summary stats and visualizations on the main page
 - Use the search box to look up specific IPs
 - Browse the full table of threat IPs
 - Download the combined IP list as CSV

 ---
 ## 🧩 Extending the Project

 - Add new threat feeds by creating new functions in `backend/fetch_feeds.py`